kiedunne/verve-tech-test/src/Pages/Review/__FEEDBACK.md

 **Line 21:**

-Consider using the global state to determine wheather or not a ticket is active, rather than using the local state of TicketCard.
+Consider using the global state to determine whether or not a ticket is active, rather than using the local state of TicketCard.
 Currently, if a user adds a ticket to their basket then removes that ticket, it remains highlighted.
 To ensure the user gets clear visual feedback of that ticket not being in their basket, you could find the selected card in the global state by passing in TicketCard's ownProps to connect(), then setting the element class based on the value of quantity - active when the value is above 0.

 `export default connect((state, ownProps) => ({